 How To Enable FirewallD GUI on Rocky Linux 8

-However, for users that are used to an interface such as Graphical User Interface (GUI), then the command line may seem difficult at first glance because there’s no visual representation and who are not comfortable learning the command line terminal to the possibility of having an unsecured system.
-So in this guide, you will learn to enable the FirewallD GUI.
+However, for users that are used to an interface such as Graphical User Interface (GUI), the command line may seem difficult at first glance because there’s no visual representation, and those who are not comfortable learning the command line terminal may be exposed to the possibility of having an unsecured system.
+So, in this guide from the Orcacore website, you will learn to enable the FirewallD GUI.

 Steps To Enable FirewallD GUI on Rocky Linux 8